piotrpolak/pepiscms/README.md

 * **Build-in components for generating grids and forms.**

-    Using these components you have 90% of requested functionalities implemented at start.
+    Using these components you have 90% of requested features implemented at the start.
-    The data grid supports ordering table by any collumn and implements multiple filters.
+    The data grid supports ordering table by any column and implements multiple filters.
     The form generator implements validation, data retrieval and data save, file upload and many others by default.
     You can extend or overwrite behavior of these components using advanced callbacks.